-1. Identification of methods or models - models were identified in the following ways: (1) by referral after having been rejected by the Department of Insurance (now OIR); (2) by being submitted directly to the Commission; or (3) by the Commission's soliciting them directly from the sponsor or owner.
+1. Identification of methods or models - models were identified by (1) referral after having been rejected by the Department of Insurance (now OIR), (2) being submitted directly to the Commission, or (3) the Commission's soliciting them directly from the sponsor or owner.

-6 Section 627.0628(1)(b), F.S.
+&lt;sup>6 Section 627.0628(1)(b), F.S.